rbccps-iisc/AutonomousDrones/README.md

   * The launch files used for using these models in gazebo is located in [launch files](https://github.com/rbccps-iisc/AutonomousDrones/tree/master/launch)

 * Scripts
+  * The scripts for running simulations are located in [scripts](https://github.com/rbccps-iisc/AutonomousDrones/tree/master/Simulation/scripts)
-  * The scripts for running simulations is located in [scripts](https://github.com/rbccps-iisc/AutonomousDrones/tree/master/Drone/scripts)
+  * The scripts for running on the drone's on-board computer are located in [scripts](https://github.com/rbccps-iisc/AutonomousDrones/tree/master/Drone/scripts)
   * Description of the functionality of each script in this directory is mentioned as a comment at the beginning of the script file.

 ## Simulation Usage -